 The doctor might order a neck X-ray if

 the croup is severe and slow to get better after treatment.
 In cases of croup, an X-ray usually will show the top of the airway narrowing

 to a point, which doctors call a "steeple sign."

 Most cases of croup are mild and can be treated

 at home.
 Try to keep your child calm, as crying can make croup worse.

-more comfortable.
-Ask your health care provider how much to give and follow the directions
+child more comfortable.
+Ask your health care provider how much to give and follow

 Breathing in moist air can help kids feel better.
 To help your child breathe in

 Use a cool-mist humidifier or run a hot shower to create a steam-filled